-Michael Bray is one of the young generation of Guernsey farmers bringing innovation and business acumen that he developed working in farming in New Zealand and the UK.
+Michael Bray is one of the young generation of Guernsey farmers bringing innovation and business acumen that he developed farming in New Zealand and the UK.

-Unlike many of our farms, les Jaonnets wasn't in the Bray family generations before.
-When Michael returned from his travels, he featured put a notice in the local paper to look for farms for sale and in no time, he and his wife Susie were taking over the reins at Les Jaonnets Farm.
+Unlike many of our farms, Les Jaonnets wasn't in the Bray family generations before.
+When Michael returned from his travels, he put a notice in the local paper to look for farms for sale and before they knew it, he and his wife Susie were taking over the reins at Les Jaonnets Farm.
 The Farm is 100 verges, consisting of 55 fields.

-Since taking the farm on in 2012, the herd has increased in size to 130 cows and they produce 720,000 litres a year to the Dairy.
-They now have the help of two daughters as well as three employees.
+Since taking the farm on in 2012, the herd has increased to 130 cows and they produce 720,000 litres a year to Guernsey Dairy.
+They now have the help of their two daughters as well as three employees.

 As well as his herd, Michael also has a passion for the environment and biodiversity.

 "Land management is crucial to the success of the farm but also to the local environment and I am always looking at ways that I can increase both grass growth and the biodiversity of unproductive areas as this has huge benefits for wildlife, flora and fauna."